MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2019.md

 ### Domain space naming

 An Operations Manager management group can't be installed into a root Active Directory domain that has a flat DNS namespace.
 However, you can install the management group into child domains of the root domain.
-For example, you have a root domain that has a DNS name of "Woodgrove".
+For example, you've a root domain that has a DNS name of **Woodgrove**.
 Because this root domain has a flat DNS namespace, you can't install an Operations Manager management group into the Woodgrove domain.
-But, if the Woodgrove domain has a child domain with a DNS name of "National", the fully qualified domain name of the child domain would be national.woodgrove.
+But if the Woodgrove domain has a child domain with a DNS name of **National**, the fully qualified domain name of the child domain would be national.woodgrove.
 For more information about configuring Windows for domains with single-label DNS names, see Information about configuring Active Directory domains by using single-label DNS names.

 ### Domain functional level